 Smoked Salmon Crostini

 Smoked salmon crostini is a delicious appetizer at Christmas celebrations!
 Use baguette, ricotta, herbs, and yummy smoked salmon to make these open-faced bites.
 Your guests will love them!
 They’re also quick and easy to whip up, ready in 25 minutes.
 Tip: Use cream cheese if you can’t find ricotta, or go for a less traditional mascarpone.
 You can decorate these with extra dill and serve with lemon wedges.

-These bite-sized Brie and cranberry puffs are wonderful appetizers for your Christmas dinner parties and should definitely be on the Christmas dinner table for all your guests to gush over.
+A baked Brie and cranberry dip is a wonderful appetizer for your Christmas dinner parties and should definitely be on the Christmas dinner table for all your guests to gush over.
 You can use store-bought puff pastry, and allow yourself 1 hour of prep and baking.
-Use good quality Brie and cranberry sauce to fill puff pastry squares.
+Use good quality Brie and cranberry sauce to pour over and dip.
 It’s that easy!

 You’ll always find a green bean casserole somewhere on the dinner table at Christmas time.
 There are so many recipes for this dish it’s insane.
 But trust us, this cheddar and green bean casserole will be the only one you’ll see on the Christmas dinner table from now on.
 This take on the classic Campbell’s recipe includes a homemade cheddar cheese sauce made with sour cream and mushrooms that coats cooked and crispy beans.
 Top with as much Parmesan cheese as your heart desires and French fried onions and bake.

 Vanilla Sugar Cookies For Your Christmas Dinner Dessert